ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

   Example of interpolation in the generated glyphs latent space.
 </div>

-There is this cool repository - [noahtren/GlyphNet](https://github.com/noahtren/GlyphNet), explaining a mechanism for generating glyphs, like the glyphs we use in human languages.
+In this blog post we will explain a mechanism for generating neural network glyphs, like the glyphs we use in human languages.
-Glyphs are images with 2D structure used to communicate information.
+Glyphs are purposeful marks, images with 2D structure used to communicate information.
 We will use neural networks to generate those structured images.
 The basic idea is rather simple and the principles at play can be explained easily.

 <img class="center-image" src="/assets/inverted-ae/emnist.png" alt="emnist" />